 I hope you enjoy Woof Report as much as I enjoy creating it for you!

 Please spread the word at the dog park.
-Contact me to let me what you like best, could do without, or want to see more of.
+Contact me to tell me what you like best, could do without, or want to see more of on the site.
 I look forward to hearing from you.

 The Former Woof Report Team & Advisors

 Many thanks to the former Woof Reporters, Sue, Nina and Manolo, for working with me to create and grow Woof Report.
 And thank you to Woof Report advisors Adam Behrens, VMD and expert dog trainer, Michael Wombacher, who lent their expertise for earlier tips.